Ticket #2149 (new bug)

 I have been trying to reproduce this without any success, and I'm looking for clues of differences in our setup.
 For instance, keep in mind that when you use an HTTP proxy, only some traffic can go through it.

-Changed 8 months ago by shellsonthefloor
+comment:21 Changed 11 years ago by shellsonthefloor

 I'm using a socks5 proxy - using ssh -D 8081.
 I'm using a much simpler method to check if it works, so here's what I see: